Vladimir Propp: Functions

 Some of these functions may be inverted, such as the hero receives an artifact of power whilst still at home, thus fulfilling the donor function early.
 Typically such functions are negated twice, so that it must be repeated three times in Western cultures.

 Characters

-He also concluded that all the characters in tales could be resolved into 7 abstract character functions:
+Propp also concludes that all the characters in tales can be resolved into seven abstract character functions: